Physical Activity Mentorship Program

 What is the Physical Activity Mentorship Program?

 If you are interested in improving your mental and physical health or would like to move more and learn how to stay active, this 8-week interactive program is for you.
 This program includes a variety of educational topics and private group physical activity sessions to experience a variety of Recreation programs and facilities.
 A physical activity mentor will lead group sessions and will individually check in with each participant weekly to guide them through their physical activity journey.
-Physical activity mentors are 4th year Human Kinetics practicum students who have been trained in anatomy, physiology and behavior change.
-A referral into this program is required (more information below).

 One group education or physical activity session each week.
 Independent physical activity outside of the group sessions is required.